FelixM10/mini-championship-pipeline/README.md

 Using a provided service account, the user can upload these tables to a GCS bucket, and load them into a BigQuery dataset, as part of running the pipeline.

+### **notebooks/** — Jupyter Notebook generating analytics report

+As part of the pipeline, a simple analytics report is generated, focused on Swansea.

 ### **pipeline.py** — orchestrator for running all stages

 To run, make sure all installation instructions below have been followed, the `.venv` has been activated, and `requirements.txt` has been installed.
 After that, you can: